Private, In-Home Tutoring in Valley Stream, New York

-SchoolTutoring Academy’s tutoring programs for Valley Stream students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Valley Stream, New York students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 Valley Stream Union Free School District 30 is responsible for providing a comprehensive public education to students in kindergarten through high school.
 The vision of the district is to maximize the potential of each and every student.
 Supporting this vision is the district’s mission to work with parents and community members to devise learning programs that stimulate independent thought, promote curiosity of learning, and foster the acquisition of essential academic, personal, and social skills to be successful members of society.
 Students engage in learning in environments that are safe and inclusive to all.
 Teachers and staff members dedicate their time to ensuring that each child feels welcome and that his or her needs and unique aptitudes and interests are recognized.